l12f3r/terraform-bastion-host/README.md

 For those who know me from the [lizferLinux exercise](https://github.com/l12f3r/lizferLinux), buckle your seatbelts because this is a new challenge.
 If it's your first time around, you can route back to it and take a look on how I usually document my own learning and share it on Github.

 I'll try to provision everything (network, instances, security) using code and command line.
-For best practices, I'll use a `variables.tf` file to separate variables from the main infrastructure code (and to describe the use of each parameter), and a `parameters.tfvars` file - that way, infrastructure parameters (such as instance type, region, and tags) can vary depending on preference (or necessity).
+For best practices, I'll use a `variables.tf` file to separate variables from the main infrastructure code (and to describe the use of each parameter), and a `parameters.auto.tfvars` file - that way, infrastructure parameters (such as instance type, region, and tags) can vary depending on preference (or necessity).
 And, of course, avoid hardcoding.

 ## 1. Prepare the environment